-- Temperature correction model should be considered as an intermediate solution until an accurate procedure is developed - All sections used in the analysis are assumed as flexible pavements - AC layer thickness is assumed based on the road category. - M&R activities, if any, applied between the years are not considered in the repeatability analysis.
+- Temperature correction model should be considered as an intermediate solution until an accurate procedure is developed. - Pavement layer details were not readily available for all the tested sections and therefore, for the purpose of temperature corrections, all sections were assumed to be flexible pavements.
+Consequently, the temperature corrected SCI300 should only be used for those pavement sections that Georgia DOT knows to be flexible pavements.
+For sections that are not flexible pavements, it is recommended to use the uncorrected SCI300 or other indices presented. - When AC layer thickness information is not available, it is assumed based on the road category - M&R activities, if any, applied between the time of initial and repeat data collection are not considered in the repeatability analysis.